pedropaulofb/laderr/documentation/laderr_user_guide.md

 <!-- TODO: MAKE IT SPECIFIC -->
 As shown above, the `label` field is mandatory in the model but can be omitted in the TOML input.
 If omitted, it is automatically assigned the same value as the construct’s `id`.

-In the next sections, we will explore each specific subtype of construct in detail, including their unique roles, rules, and configuration examples.
+In the next sections, we will explore each specific subtype of construct in detail.

-### 3.2.
-Scenario Classification and Determination
+## 5. Scenario

 The `LaderrSpecification`'s attribute `scenario` (mandatory) defines the context in which the specified system is analyzed.
 It represents the moment in time that the system is being considered.
 The possible values for `scenario` are divided into two groups: